 In this paper we investigate the population of galaxies inside X-ray galaxy groups in the COSMOS field \citep{gozaliasl19} to quantify their contribution to the RLF at 3 GHz VLA-COSMOS \citep{novak18,smolcic17a}.
-In Section~\ref{sec:data} we describe the X-ray and radio data used throughout this work.
-In Section~\ref{sec:lumfun} we focus on methods for deriving the RLF and its evolution through cosmic time.
-In Section~\ref{sec:evolution} we present and discuss the results on the RLF of group galaxies, and calculate their contribution to the total RLF at 3 GHz.
+Section~\ref{sec:data} describes the X-ray and radio data used throughout this work.
+Section~\ref{sec:lumfun} focuses on methods for deriving the RLF and its evolution through cosmic time.
+In Section~\ref{sec:evolution}, we present and discuss the results on the RLF of group galaxies and calculate their contribution to the total RLF at 3 GHz.
 We further separate the galaxies to BGGs and satellites (SGs).
-We also use the radio excess parameter and the presence of jets/lobes to disentangle AGN and SFGs in the radio, and provide the relative contributions of these populations to the group galaxies (GG) RLF and to the total RLF.
+We also use the radio excess parameter and the presence of jets/lobes to disentangle AGN and SFGs in the radio and provide the relative contributions of these populations to the group galaxies (GG) RLF and the total RLF.
 This is presented in Section~\ref{sec:agn}.
-Finally, in Section~\ref{sec:summary} we provide a brief summary.
-The tables with the results of the analysis can be found in the Appendix.
+Finally, in Section~\ref{sec:summary}, we provide a summary.
+The tables with the analysis results can be found in the Appendix.

 We assume flat concordance Lambda Cold Dark Matter ($\Lambda$CDM) cosmology defined with a Hubble constant of $H_0=70$\,km\,s$^{-1}$\,Mpc$^{-1}$, dark energy density of $\Omega_{\Lambda}=0.7$, and matter density of $\Omega_\text{m}=0.3$.
-For the radio spectral energy distribution we assume a simple power law described as $S_{\nu}\propto\nu^{-\alpha}$, where $S_\nu$ is the flux density at frequency $\nu$ and $\alpha$ is the spectral index.
+For the radio spectral energy distribution, we assume a simple power law described as $S_{\nu}\propto\nu^{-\alpha}$, where $S_\nu$ is the flux density at frequency $\nu$ and $\alpha$ is the spectral index.
 If not explicitly stated otherwise, $\alpha=0.7$ is assumed.